BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/ULX3S.md

 `fwrite()` and `fclose()`.
 Let us see how to use that to port a [Y2K demo called ST-NICCC](http://www.pouet.net/prod.php?which=1251).
 The demo uses a precomputed stream of 2D polygons stored in a file.
-To generate the demo, first copy the file `FIRMWARE/EXAMPLES/DATA/scene1.bin` (from the original ST-NICCC demo) to the SDCard.
+To generate the demo, first copy the file `FIRMWARE/EXAMPLES/DATA/scene1.dat` (from the original ST-NICCC demo) to the SDCard.
 Then generate the
 executable:
 ```
 $ cd FIRMWARE/EXAMPLES
-$ make ST_NICCC.exe
+$ make ST_NICCC.bin
 ```
-then copy `ST_NICCC.exe` to the SDCard, insert the SDCard in the ULX3S and restart it, then select `ST_NICCC.exe` using the up/down buttons and start it using the right button.
+then copy `ST_NICCC.bin` to the SDCard, insert the SDCard in the ULX3S and restart it, then select `ST_NICCC.bin` using the up/down buttons and start it using the right button.

 _Note: there is also a version `ST_NICCC_spi_flash.c` that reads data